 Joshua’s body was also found wearing only a thin thermal shirt.
 The clothes that Joshua had actually been wearing when he left his father’s house were found folded up neatly next to the fireplace.
 Al commented: “This one really taxed our brains.
 We found his clothing just outside the firebox.
 He only had on a thermal t-shirt.
 We don’t know why he took his clothes off, took his socks and shoes off, and why he went outside, climbed on the roof and went down the chimney.
 It was not linear thinking.”

-Al’s revised conclusion on Joshua’s death is an accidental death, murder, or undetermined causes.
+Al’s revised conclusion on Joshua’s death is an accidental death, murder, or undetermined cause.
 “We’ve come up with the most plausible explanation and it will remain an accident.
 He did come down the chimney, that’s our conclusion.”
 Al Born said.

 But Chuck Murphy still wasn’t convinced.
 “There’s no way that guy crawled inside the chimney with that steel webbing.
 He didn’t come down the chimney.”
 Murphy has also said how he thinks it’s ridiculous to think that Joshua stripped down to just a thermal t-shirt, climbed up on the roof and then down the chimney, knowing that he would most likely get stuck.